wp-plugins/pta-member-directory/readme.txt

 **How do I use the contact form?**

-If you want to use the contact form instead of displaying emails in the directory, make sure the \"Use Contact Form?\" option is checked.
-This will replace all email addresses in the directory with a \"Send A Message\" link.
+If you want to use the contact form instead of displaying emails in the directory, make sure the "Use Contact Form?" option is checked.
+This will replace all email addresses in the directory with a "Send A Message" link.
 Clicking on that link will automatically generate the contact form on the same page, with the recipient already selected.

 However, you can also use the shortcode [pta\_member\_contact] to put the Contact Form on its own separate page.
 This will allow you to use the contact form independently of the directory.
-If you then enter the permalink to your contact form on the options page, when you click on \"Send A Message\" in the directory, the link will take the user to the contact form page with the recipient field already selected.
+If you then enter the permalink to your contact form on the options page, when you click on "Send A Message" in the directory, the link will take the user to the contact form page with the recipient field already selected.

 **Is there any spam protection?
 There is no captcha field?**

-I\'m not a fan of captcha as I often can\'t even read them myself, and it makes setup a bit more complicated since you need to obtain and enter a key for a captcha service.
+I'm not a fan of captcha as I often can\'t even read them myself, and it makes setup a bit more complicated since you need to obtain and enter a key for a captcha service.
 Instead, I used the honeypot method of spam protection.
-There is a hidden spambot field that normal visitors won\'t see, but spambots will fill in.
+There is a hidden spambot field that normal visitors won't see, but spambots will fill in.
 Any form submission that has that spambot field filled in will be rejected.
 == Screenshots ==
 1. Add New Member - Admin